PillowFishSticks/MP3-FeedMe/TESTING.md

     - The log in form is able to store your username and password if desired, making it easier and faster to log in.

 1. **To be notified that I have logged in or out of my account.**
-    - When a member logs into their account, they are taken to their profile page, where a flash message displays 'Nice to see you again (Username)'.
+    - When a member logs into their account, they are taken to their My Recipes page, where a flash message displays 'Nice to see you again (Username)'.
     - When logged out, a flash message displays 'You have been logged out', and bringing them back to the log in page.

 1. **To be notified about changes that are made, inlcluding adding, editing, and deleting recipes.**